 For author birthdays, we have Charles Dickens on the 7th (1812), Mo Willems on the 11th (1968), Judy Blume on the 12th (1938), and John Steinbeck on the 27th (1902).

 Are you looking for a fun reading challenge for the whole family?
 Well, look no further!
-We had so much fun the past couple of years with the 2019, 2020, and 2021 BYL Reading Challenge, we created a new list of 40 reading prompts to help you and your children stretch your reading muscles in 2022.
-After being cooped up in our homes for the last two years, I thought it might be time for something exciting – the theme this year is “We’re Going on an Adventure!”
+We had so much fun with challenges the past four years, so we’re continuing the tradition!
+For 2023, we created a new list of 40 reading prompts to help you and your children stretch your reading muscles.
+This year’s theme is Adventures in Science and Nature!
+It’s going to be an amazing reading year filled with fun challenges and lots of science and nature-themed reading!
 Head over to our blog and download your checklist today!

 We have recently started to create some blog post articles on HBBB!
 You can check out our first couple on our HBBB Blog.

 History Book By Book is our database collection of engaging, entertaining, and educational books about various historical topics.
 Whenever possible, we have cross-referenced topics, internally linked additional suggestions based on like subjects, and created useful categorized lists for you to search and browse.
 Hopefully, you will be able to glean a vast amount of information and find as many history-related books as you would ever want to find.
 We discussed it in depth during a recent Tea With Emily Livestream on Facebook, you can view the recording here.